outdoteth/caviar/docs/SPECIFICATION.md

 - Admin decides whether the claim is legitmate or not.

 - Admin "closes" the pair, preventing future wraps (all other actions are still valid).
+The pair is also removed from the factory mapping (via `destroy()`).
 A 1 week grace period starts.

 - After 1 week, the admin withdraws the NFTs in the contract and puts them up for auction.
 The proceeds from the auction are distributed pro rata to fractional token holders who can burn their tokens in exchange.